The best meal replacement for breakfast is a contentious topic that always seems to invite polarizing views.

 That’s why meal replacements are so much better.
 They are convenient, they are healthier and by now, you’d know that most of them are made of real, unprocessed ingredients.

 It takes the guesswork out of eating.
 You know exactly what you have consumed and how much you need to eat in the rest of the day.
+Meal rep shakes are also great if you are hitting the gym, although pre-workouts are a better preference here, especially one without beta alanine for the best of pumps and focus.

 It takes care of vital micronutrients as well.